 La Mesa AYSO Region 89

-(1) being trained, certified, uniformed, and associated with a team;
+certified, uniformed, and associated with a team;

-(2)signing up for matches in the Area scheduler;
+(2)signing up for matches in the Area Scheduler;

-(4) participating in the Mount Helix Labor Day Classic in a mentoring session (either as mentee or mentor); three matches at any level or role = 7 points
+Mount Helix Labor Day Classic in a mentoring session (either as mentee or mentor); three matches at any level or role = 7 points / miles

-New volunteer referees also can earn Bonus points.
-Up to 12 points may be Bonus points.
-Points are earned after a new Referee center referees his or her second match (6 points).
+Bonus points.
+Up to 12 points may be Bonus points / mile.
+Points are earned after a new Referee center referees his or her second match (6 points / miles per match as the Center Referee).

 • Referees should sign up for matches in the Area scheduler website in advance of matches.
 To receive points, Referees must be uniformed.

 • The Regional Referee Administrator (RRA) is responsible for tracking and reporting points to all stakeholders and participants.
+Points / Miles are only awarded based on sign-ups within the Area Scheduler. the Referee or Assistant Referee must sign up within the Area Scheduler to receive point / miles credit.

-• La Mesa will offer no new trainings after September 25.
+• La Mesa will offer no new trainings after October 1st.
 All referees must be certified and approved by the RRA before signing up for matches.

 - In the absence of an assistant referee the Region may ask parents or siblings to serve as a "Club's Linesman".
 NOTE Club's Linesman DO NOT earn points.
 Points must be obtained by certified referee in uniform.

-The AYSO program is entirely based on the participation of volunteers including parents, Coaches, and Referees.
-The Volunteer Referee Points program is designed to ensure matches are conducted in a Fair, Safe and Fun manner with increased participation of parent and youth volunteers.
+Purpose of the Point / Miles Program The AYSO program is entirely based on the participation of volunteers including parents, Coaches, and Referees.
+The Volunteer Referee Points / Miles program is designed to ensure matches are conducted in a Fair, Safe and Fun manner with increased participation of parent and youth volunteers.
 The goal of this program is to recruit volunteers and distribute officiating responsibilities to new and returning referees from all participating teams.
+The points are tracked to ensure that teams are rewarded with the possibility to participate in Post Season Tournaments if the team meets the requirements.
+The miles portion are intended to be an individual incentive / reward to the volunteer to be able to earn miles and redeem for gear, meals, gift cards, or other rewards throughout the season.

 2. Recruited volunteer referees, 10U to 19U, must fulfill the minimum number of points by end of season.